kuintessence/kuintessence/readme.md

 [kuintessence docs](https://docs.kuintessence.com)

-## Contributing
+## Contribution

 We welcome any contributions from the community!
-Please refer to our [contributing guide](contributing.md) to learn how to get started.
+Kindly consult our [contributing guide](contributing.md) to initiate your journey!

+## Get involved

+please feel free to contact us directly:

+- esr@suan.wang

 ## License